opendatacube/datacube-core/docs/ops/config.rst

 Types of Indexes
 ================

-At the moment, there are two types of indexes supported, but in the future we expect to support more.
-The two indexes currently are the standard PostgreSQL backed index, and the other is an extension to the standard index, with additional support for data stored in the ``S3 AIO`` format.
+It is possible to implement custom index driver and hook it into the datacube via plugin mechanism.
+This is an experimental feature that was used to investigate ``S3 AIO`` format.
+The index driver interface however is not well defined and it is unrealistic to implement a completely new backend.
+One could however extend existing PostgreSQL backend, and this was the strategy used by ``S3 AIO`` driver before it got decommissioned.

-The type of index driver to use is defined by the `index_driver` option in each section of the user config file.
+The type of index driver to use is defined by the ``index_driver`` option in each section of the user config file.

 .. _runtime-config-doc: